review№ 14 · Issue 47· 7 min read

 This is where the picture changes.
 Several features that make Writesonic competitive as a professional tool are locked behind paid tiers.

-The free plan runs entirely on GPT-3.5.
-The quality gap between GPT-3.5 and GPT-4 output is significant, especially for long-form content.
-GPT-3.5 articles tend to be more generic, more repetitive, and less accurate on technical subjects.
-If you're evaluating whether Writesonic can produce content your team would actually publish, testing on GPT-3.5 doesn't give you the full picture.
+The free plan only offers GPT-4o mini and Claude Haiku.
+GPT-4o, Claude Sonnet, and other higher-tier models require a paid subscription.
+The output quality gap is real, especially for long-form content where the lighter models produce more generic drafts.
+If you're evaluating whether Writesonic can produce content your team would actually publish, testing on GPT-4o mini doesn't give you the full picture.

 Bulk Generation